Stock events for Weyerhaeuser Co. (WY)

 Ownership

-Institutional investors dominate Weyerhaeuser's shareholder base, holding a significant majority of the company's shares.
-Major institutional owners include Vanguard Group Inc. and BlackRock, Inc. John I. Kieckhefer is the largest individual shareholder, owning 0.73% of the company.
+Weyerhaeuser's ownership is predominantly institutional, with institutional investors and hedge funds holding a significant majority of the company's shares.
+Major institutional owners include Vanguard Group Inc. and BlackRock, Inc. Individual and insider ownership represents a smaller fraction of the total stakeholders.
+John I. Kieckhefer is noted as a large individual shareholder.

 Ask Our Expert AI Analyst